snugbee/analytics_on_graph/workshop_setup_guide.md

 <img width="80%" alt="Connect to Database" src="https://github.com/snugbee/analytics_on_graph/blob/main/img/connectdb.jpeg?raw=true">

 7. There is no data in the database yet.
 To load data into the database, run the [`load_coworker_dataset`](https://raw.githubusercontent.com/snugbee/analytics_on_graph/main/load_coworker_dataset.cypher) script.
-You can copy and paste the complete code into the Neo4j Browser query window.
+You can copy and paste the complete code into the Neo4j Browser query window and press the play button to execute the code.

 <img width="80%" alt="Load Data" src="https://github.com/snugbee/analytics_on_graph/blob/main/img/querywindow.jpeg?raw=true">